afellowcorn/sps_framework/docs/writing/index.md

         - Plurals and possessives!
 Basically, English grammar conventions are hell.
 I will try to make it not too confusing with the word cat as an example noun.
 "Cat's" = single cat, possessive.
 "The cat's tail."
 "Cats" = plural, multiple cats, not possessive.
 "The cats gathered around the High Rock."
 Cats' = plural possessive.
 "The cats' nests were lined with fresh moss."
         - For singular words that end in S, add an apostrophe to make them possessive.
 For instance, "the crocus' petals".
 For a possessive plural of a word that ends in S, add "es" to the end, then apostrophe.
 Random example sentence: "The actresses' rooms were located across the hall."
         - Basically, anytime there's a possessive, you want an apostrophe in there somewhere.
 If the word ends in S, plural or singular, the apostrophe goes at the end.
 If the singular form of the word ends in S and it's a plural possessive, add "es" at the end, then apostrophe.
 The exception to this is “it’s’ and “its”, where “its” is the possessive form and has no apostrophe.
-- All Clangen game text should follow normal grammar rules for capitalizing the first letter of a sentence, and trying to avoid spelling or grammar typos.
+- All ClanGen game text should follow normal grammar rules for capitalizing the first letter of a sentence, and trying to avoid spelling or grammar typos.
 We all make typos, don't worry!
 But this is one of the ways beta testing your new content can help you!
 - If you are struggling with remembering or understanding a grammar rule, even one that isn't mentioned in the above list, feel free to contact zabe#1117 on Discord for one on one help.
 Either DM or ping in the writing contributor thread, please!
 - The only exception to the above rule is Thoughts!
 Thoughts should be structured in such a way that they read as a full sentence if the cat’s name is read at the beginning.
 For example: “Thinks about their past mistakes.” is the correct grammar for a Thought, as you could imagine a name at the beginning of the sentence and it would be grammatically correct.
 However, the sentence should still be capitalized normally.
 Event and flavor text should always use Americanized spelling.